raspberrypilearning/3D-scene/en/step_4.md

 --- /task ---

---- task ---

 Throughout this step, organise your sprites into their layer position by dragging them in front of one another.
-(In the next step, you will program your sprites so they are organised into those layers).
+In the next step, you will program your sprites so they are organised into those layers.

 --- no-print ---

 ![Sprites in layers](images/challenge2-change-layers.gif)

 --- /no-print ---

---- /task ---

 --- task ---